SSILVER68/CyberSecurity/HW9/readme.md

 ![Current Email Servers](image/HW9-Mission1-Current-EMail-Servers.1.2.png)

-    Explain why the Resistance isn't receiving any emails. o	The Resistance isn’t receiving any emails because the URLs listed for the e-mail exchange are incorrect Document what a corrected DNS record should be. o	The corrected mail servers should be:
+    Explain why the Resistance isn't receiving any emails: o	The Resistance isn’t receiving any emails because the URLs listed for the e-mail exchange are incorrect

+    Document what a corrected DNS record should be: o	The corrected mail servers should be...
 	asltx.l.google.com
 	asltx.2.google.com